 - Communication, Peace and Justice

-The conference will seek to explore the role of language in a range of interlinking aspects of development.
+The conference explored the role of language in a range of interlinking aspects of development.
 It will do so by focussing on three specific goals:

 - SDG 4: Ensure inclusive and quality education for all and promote lifelong learning;